aiblocks/aiblocks-core/docs/software/commands.md

     on possible options for test.
   * For example this will run just the tests tagged with `[tx]` using protocol versions 9 and 10 and stop after the first failure:
-    `stellar-core test -a --version 9 --version 10 "[tx]"`
+    `aiblocks-core test -a --version 9 --version 10 "[tx]"`
 * **upgrade-db**: Upgrades local database to current schema version.
-This is usually done automatically during stellar-core run or other command.
+This is usually done automatically during aiblocks-core run or other command.
 * **verify-checkpoints**: Listens to the network until it observes a consensus hash for a checkpoint ledger, and then verifies the entire earlier history of an archive that ends in that ledger hash, writing the output to a reference